Nairobi City Stars: History

 After a short while under the new owners, the team reverted to Peter Jabuya who would struggle with the team till March 2019 when the club was fully acquired by Jonathan Jackson Foundation, a community-focused setup named after its founder Jonathan Jackson who is a real estate mogul in Kenya and in Europe.

 Upon the change of hands the new owners hired online journalist Patrick Korir as the CEO to streamline the club's operations.
 And in July 2019 the club went searching for a foreign coach and hired Sarajevo-born Sanjin Alagić, a UEFA Pro licensed coach from Bosnia and Herzegovina.

 He led the team to the 2019/20 Kenyan National Super League title and automatic promotion back to the Kenyan Premier League after four seasons out.

 Alagić exited at the expiry of his contract at the end of June 2021.
 From September of the same year Nicholas Muyoti was appointed the new coach on a three-year deal.

+Salim Babu took over from Muyoti and served till the expiry of his contract in April 2026 handing over the reigns to Scotland-trained Eugene Ochola who joined the club in 2024 as an apprentice.